 The Auditor conducted four targeted interviews with inmates who reported an incident of sexual abuse and inquired to each inmate, after reporting the incident did you see a Medical or Mental Health staff member in a timely manner and did anyone provide treatment or follow-up plans.
-Three of the four inmates confirmed to the Auditor that immediately after reporting the incident he was seen by medical staff and had the opportunity to speak to a Psychology Services staff member.
-The Auditor also inquired to each inmate if he was offered tests for sexually transmitted infections and if payment for any of the services provided were required.
-Three of the four inmates informed the Auditor that such testing was not necessary and denied being charged for any medical treatment related to the incident.
-The fourth inmate interviewed denied reporting an allegation of sexual abuse.
+Each inmate confirmed to the Auditor that immediately after reporting the incident he was seen by medical staff and had the opportunity to speak to a Psychology Services staff member.
+The Auditor also inquired with each inmate if he was offered tests for sexually transmitted infections and if payment for any of the services provided were required.
+One inmate confirmed receiving such testing and not being charged for any medical treatment related to the incident.
+The remaining three inmates informed the Auditor that such testing was not necessary and also denied being charged for any medical treatment related to the incident.

-Upon review of the policy and upon completion of interviews, FCI Pekin demonstrated facility-wide practices that are consistent with policy and the requirements that complies with the PREA standard.
+Upon review of the policy and upon completion of interviews, FCI Marion demonstrated facility-wide practices that are consistent with policy and the requirements that complies with the PREA standard.